U.S. News Rankings

 |Ranking score and category|

-Indiana University-Purdue University Indianapolis, better known as IUPUI, offers more than 250 degrees, including several highly ranked master’s programs.
-The medical and health fields at IUPUI consist of esteemed graduate programs in primary care, nursing, and social work.
-The law school offers a prestigious legal writing program, and there are several notable master’s programs in the IUPUI School of Public and Environmental Affairs.
+Indiana University-Purdue University Indianapolis, better known as IUPUI, offers more than 250 degrees, including several highly ranked master's programs.
+In the medical and health fields, IUPUI's well-regarded graduate programs include primary care, nursing and social work.
+The law school offers a prestigious legal writing program, and there are also notable master's programs in the IUPUI School of Public and Environmental Affairs.
 Undergraduates at IUPUI can choose from many areas of study, with unique majors such as motorsports engineering.

 |School mission and unique qualities (as provided by the school):|